ryneeverett/bugwarrior/bugwarrior/docs/services/bitbucket.rst

 set to ralphbean (my account).
 But I have some targets with ``bitbucket.username`` pointed at organizations or other users to watch issues there.

+As an alternative to password authentication, there is OAuth.
+To get a key and secret, go to the "OAuth" section of your profile settings and click "Add consumer".
+Set the "Callback URL" to ``https://localhost/`` and set the appropriate permissions.
+Note that you will have to provide a password (only) the first time you pull, so you may want to set ``bitbucket.password = @oracle:ask_password`` and run ``bugwarrior-pull --interactive`` on your next pull.

 Service Features
 ----------------